-Mark specializes in complex civil litigation involving a wide array of personal injury and wrongful death actions such as those arising out of motor vehicle accidents, medical malpractice, defective products, premises liability, aviation/plane crashes, recreational liability, the Federal Tort Claims Act (FTCA), negligent security, inadequate supervision, drunk driving incidents, sexual and physical assault/battery, negligent entrustment, dog bites, boating and maritime/admiralty accidents, nursing home neglect and abuse, bad faith insurance practices, cruise ship passenger claims, intentional torts, and all other negligence based harms.
+Mark specializes in complex civil litigation involving a wide array of personal injury and wrongful death actions such as those arising out of motor vehicle accidents, boating accidents, medical malpractice, defective products, premises liability, aviation/plane crashes, recreational liability, the Federal Tort Claims Act (FTCA), negligent security, inadequate supervision, drunk driving incidents, sexual and physical assault/battery, negligent entrustment, dog bites, boating and maritime/admiralty accidents, nursing home neglect and abuse, bad faith insurance practices, cruise ship passenger claims, intentional torts, and all other negligence based harms.
 He has litigated against some of the largest corporations in the world.

 A native of Vermont, Mark returned to his home State in 2015, after practicing law for over a decade in Miami, Florida.
 During his legal career in Florida, he was consistently recognized as one of the top lawyers in the State by numerous legal publications including, Florida Super Lawyers, Florida Trend Magazine, and the South Florida Legal Guide.
 He has achieved the highest rating of “Superb: 10 out of 10,” from the lawyer rating service AVVO.com.